Amara Deepam (1956 film)

 Amara Deepam is a 1956 Indian Tamil-language romantic drama film directed and co-written by T. Prakash Rao.
 A remake of the 1942 American film Random Harvest, it stars Sivaji Ganesan, Savitri and Padmini.
 The film, produced by Venus Pictures, was released on 29 June 1956.
 It was remade in Hindi as Amardeep (1958).

 Plot

-Aruna is a girl from a wealthy family.
-Her parents want her to marry her cousin Sukumar.
-She, however, does not like him because of his dictatorial behaviour.
-He even breaks her radio, which convinces Aruna that he is certainly not the person for her.
-She leaves the house one night without informing anyone to escape from the marriage.
-She ends up being chased by some goons, and gets saved by a bypasser Ashok.
+The parents of Aruna, a young woman from a wealthy family, attempt to force her into an arranged marriage with her cousin, Sukumar.
+His dictatorial behavior quickly offend her, but the final straw comes when he violently breaks her radio—which solidifies her resolve to escape.
+She leaves her home one night to escape from the marriage.
+She ends up being chased by some goons, and gets saved by a passerby Ashok.
 Suddenly, somebody hits Ashok on the head, which causes him to lose his memory.
 Later, he meets a woman in a gypsy camp called Rupa and falls for her.
 Aruna, however, cannot forget him and never ceases her search for him.
 She finally meets him at a show with Rupa.
-Whether he regains his memory and what eventually happens forms the climax.
+The climax centers on whether Ashok will finally regain his memory and where his ultimate loyalties will lie.